 Mac is a well-designed machine able to help you deal with things at work or in daily life.
 Though its system enables to keep a fast and smooth performance, it would go slow someday.
 Therefore, it's essential to manage files, especially duplicate files and useless iTunes files on Mac as to keep your Mac "young and fresh".

 However, due to its system design, it's actually hard to find and access duplicate files on Mac.
 Most duplicate contents are media files like photos, videos, songs, recordings and so on.
 They take up much more space than other types of files, so your Mac will embrace a great weigh loss if able to clear and remove duplicate files.
 Do you have an idea?
 No hassle.
-There are two methods, iTunes and Dr.Clean, for your considerations.
+There is the best bet for your consideration.

-While iTunes has a limitation for content in iTunes, Dr. Cleaner, a desirable Mac cleaner, has no such a drawback.
+Dr. Cleaner, a desirable Mac cleaner, is safe, well-designed and user-friendly, which can be told from the thoughful details in the whole process.
 It supports to scan the whole Mac and display all duplicate files before you.
 It's easy to use and just as simple as the following steps show.

 Step 1.
 Install and Open Dr. Cleaner